 One of the other low points of the season for the team was the Asian rounds in Hong Kong and Sanya as both Evans and Nelson Piquet had poor qualifying sessions but whilst Evans was able to recover to the points, Piquet ended up racking up a brace of retirements in what would turn out to be his final races for the team and in the series for the time being.
 Berlin was also a low point for the team after Lynn retired through a technical issue and Evans was unable to score points.

 #3 – Nelson Piquet & Alex Lynn

 The #3 car certainly had a season of two halves to use the old football cliché.
 The first half of the season saw Formula E’s first drivers’ champion, Nelson Piquet, in the car and during this part of the season, it almost seemed as if something wasn’t 100% right as the Brazilian driver was struggling to match the performances of Mitch Evans.
-A monster crash in Mexico City, where he hit back of Jean-Eric Vergne and was launched skywards before clipped the rear of Alex Sims’ BMW before hitting the wall at Turn 17 was also a low point for the car.
+A monster crash in Mexico City, where he hit the back of Jean-Eric Vergne and was launched skywards before clipping the rear of Alex Sims’ BMW and hitting the wall at Turn 17 was also a low point for the car.
 In Piquet’s defence, he did out-qualify Evans on a couple of occasions but was unable to convert these into better results in the race.